department-of-veterans-affairs/vets-website/content/pages/life-insurance/manage-your-policy.md

     description: Find out which life insurance plans you may qualify for—and the benefits you’ll receive with each plan.
   - url: /life-insurance/disabled-and-terminally-ill/
     title: Claims for Disabled and Terminally Ill Policyholders
-    description: Learn how to file special life insurance claims if you or your spouse become totally disabled or terminally ill.
+    description: Learn how to file special life insurance claims if you or your spouse becomes totally disabled or terminally ill.
 ---

 <div class="va-introtext">